 Security check-up results

 Alright, we’ve run the application, explored its menus, toyed with its settings, checked to see if it can unlock various services and tried to torrent some files while connected to it.
-But now it’s time to run our security tests, which will unfold on a server in New York, U.S.A. and the carried on as described in this article.
+But now it’s time to run our security tests, which will unfold on a server in New York, U.S.A., and then carried on as described in this article.

 Conclusion: Our security tests have concluded that Hotspot Shield doesn’t leak IP, DNS, WebRTC and Flash IP data, so it can provide you with an airtight connection.